hands-on-cloud/hands-on.cloud/hugo/content/Monitoring Solutions For Your Serverless Applications/index.md

 Epsagon applies distributed tracing and advanced AI algorithms to automatically detect complete transactions throughout an organization’s system, calculate costs, and offer an end-to-end view of application performance monitoring.
 It utilizes automatic instrumentation and does not ask users for any code changes.

-**Features** of Epsagon:
+**Features** of Epsagon.

-* No heavy agents
+* No heavy agents.
-* No tagging required
+* No tagging required.
-* Instant setup
+* Instant setup.
-* Scalability out of the box
+* Scalability out of the box.
-* Interactive, customizable architecture view
+* Interactive, customizable architecture view.
-* Troubleshooting and tracing of application performance issues
+* Troubleshooting and tracing of application performance issues.
-* No need for tedious, manual log searching
+* No need for tedious, manual log searching.

 Epsagon **integrations**:

-* Run in any modern cloud
+* Run in any modern cloud.
-* Run across any production and any workload
+* Run across any production and any workload.
 * Epsagon integrated with [Serverless Framework](http://serverless.com/), [Pulumi](https://www.pulumi.com/), Slack, PagerDuty, EventBridge, Jira, GitHub, and many others.

 Epsagon has additional features, such as: